Rabati Malik: History

-Rabat-i Mâlik holds a special place in the history of Iranian architecture.
+Rabat-i Mâlik holds a special place in the history of architecture.
 This is due to its impressive façade treatment of ornamental embedded cylindrical columns on the walls flanking the main entrance portal.
 The large, brick semi-columns were connected at the top by arches—a rare façade decor found on the flanking walls of the 2500-year-old Apadana palace at Persepolis, and at such Parthian and Sasanian monuments such as Firuzabad.
 The only other building of the Islamic period that contains such a treatment, is found on the minaret of Jarkurgan/Dzharkurgan in the neighbouring Surkhondaryo province of Uzbekistan.

 Regrettably, except for the entrance portal that was badly damaged, the earthquake of 1968 totally demolished what was left of the rest of the rabat, including the landmark flanking walls with the semi-column decorations.
 Luckily, detailed monochrome photographs are available of the old flanking walls to document this landmark building and help with accurate restorations in the future.

+The erection of the "Royal fortress" in the steppe, as established by a set of data, dates back to the end of the XI century, reconstruction to the XII century, functioning continued until the beginning of the XVIII century.
+The political history of the region of XI-XII centuries, was associated with the three Turkic Empires and dynasties of the Karakhanids, Ghaznavids and Seljukids, who ruled here with varying success and change of state borders throughout this time.

+Rabat-i Malik in full accordance with the name "Royal Fortress" was a unique, complex in architectural design and luxurious in decorative design of a palace-type structure with all the attributes of a comfortable fortress-residence, the governmental headquarters of the Karakhanids, but by no means a caravanserai, as it was commonly believed.

+Only centuries later, after the Karakhanid dynasty fell from the historical arena in the early 13th century, and the Tatar-Mongol hordes with all the consequences of foreign conquest swept across the lands of Central Asia, this well-appointed "royal fortress", first ceased to be a dynastic residence, and then gradually turned into a roadside caravanserai, standing on the main Samarkand-Bukhara highway.

+During its existence, the monument has undergone two major construction periods with complete reconstruction of some parts of the fortress and many minor repairs.

+During the 19th and early 20th centuries, the ruins of Rabat-i Malik were dismantled for bricks by the inhabitants of the Malik settlement which was located opposite.
+In the 40s of the 20th century, the facing of the corrugated main facade was dismantled for bricks, the crude base of which was quickly eroded, and in the 1950s, during the construction of Navoiy city, an asphalt road was laid right in the middle of the inner part of Rabat-i Malik.
+The area adjacent to the road with the remains of the walls was "landscaped" - levelled with a bulldozer.
+This was the last drop in the destruction of the masterpiece of medieval architecture of Transoxiana of the pre-Mongol era.